rowjay007/url-shortening-service/technical.md

 # Go and PocketBase: Shortified!

-Every engineer has built a URL shortener—whether for learning, hackathons, or internal tooling.
-It's the perfect starter project: conceptually simple, quick to prototype, yet deceptively complex at scale.
+Whether you're building your first web service or your hundredth microservice, the URL shortener remains a compelling case study.
+It's conceptually simple, quick to prototype, yet deceptively complex at scale.

 Most tutorials stop at the basics: a single handler that accepts a URL, generates a random string, stores both in a database, and returns the short code.
 This works for demos, but what happens when that prototype becomes production-critical?
 When you need robust error handling, input validation, and graceful failure modes?